KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Ph.D. student under the advisory of Prof. [Defu Lian](http://staff.ustc.edu.cn/~liandefu/) and Prof. [Kai Zheng](https://zheng-kai.com/) in School of Computer Science and Engineering, University of Electronic Science and Technology of China(UESTC).
+I am currently a Ph.D. student under the advisory of Prof. [Defu Lian](http://staff.ustc.edu.cn/~liandefu/) and Prof. [Kai Zheng](https://zheng-kai.com/) in School of Computer Science and Engineering, [University of Electronic Science and Technology of China(UESTC)](https://www.uestc.edu.cn/).
 I got my B.S. degree from the University of Electronic Science and Technology of China in 2018.
-My research interests include recommender systems, negative sampling and information retrieval.
+My research interests include data mining and recommender systems.